isabella232/nodejs-verificationcallback-tutorial/readme.md

-# Securing your Verifications when using Sinch
+# Securing your Verifications when using Node.JS

 In this tutorial, we'll show you the different ways you can ensure that your app is secure and nobody is using your account for fraudulent verifications.